 At the start of Brechin Road as it leaves the centre of the town is the J.M.
 Barrie Birthplace museum, in the care of the National Trust for Scotland.
 Visitors can view the recreated kitchen and bedroom upstairs, look at exhibitions downstairs including Barrie's writing desk, or find out more in the small museum in the upper floor of the neighbouring house.
 And while you are looking at the size of the accommodation, remember that it housed a family with ten children.
 Outside is the preserved wash room that served this and other houses in the area.
 A nearby garden comes complete with another statue of Peter Pan.

 More brown signs from the town centre lead you up the Hill of Kirriemuir to the north.
 Here you can find the Kirriemuir Camera Obscura, built into a cricket pavilion gifted to his home town by the 70 year old J.M.
 Barrie in 1930.
-This is also in the care of the National Trust for Scotland.
 The Hill is also home to "Neverland", a Peter Pan themed children's play area complete with a large pirate ship, while J.M.
 Barrie is buried in a family grave in the cemetery on the south side of the hill, overlooking the town.

 And, finally, it is worth noting Kirriemuir's contribution to popularising hillwalking in Scotland.
 Not so much as a base in itself, though there are high mountains at the head of nearby Glen Clova, but rather because it was near Kirriemuir that Sir Hugh Munro lived, the man whose name has forever since been linked with Scottish mountains over 3,000 feet.